Tornedalians: Swedish colonial era: 1500–1809

 In 1584 King Johan III had signed a decree regarding the protection of the inhabitants of the Lappmark from the intrusions of the Torne-peasants.
 According to the document the right to fish in the inland lakes of northern Sweden and Finland would fall exclusively to those who lived closest by them.
-Because of this Sámi families which lived in the area could take over fishing lakes and hunting grounds formerly in the hands of Tornedalian families.
-The inland fishing was vital to Tornedalian livelihood at the time and this would along with an increasing population over the course of the 17th and 18th centuries lead many to settle permanently in the inland, in contrast to previously when the areas had only been seasonally inhabited by Tornedalians.
-Those who settled permanently in the inland would come to be known as Lantalaiset.
-During this era relations between Sámi and Tornedalians continued to be overall positive despite increasingly predatory Swedish involvement.
-Most conflict was Tornedalian-Tornedalian or Sámi-Sámi and land disputes between the groups were uncommon.
+Because of this, Sámi families who lived in the area could take over fishing lakes and hunting grounds that had been in the hands of Tornedalian families.
+The inland fishing was vital to Tornedalian livelihood at the time and this, along with an increasing population over the course of the 17th and 18th centuries, led many to settle permanently in the inland in the areas that had only been seasonally inhabited by Tornedalians.
+Those who settled permanently in the inland came to be known as Lantalaiset.
+During this era relations between Sámi and Tornedalians continued to be positive overall despite increasingly predatory Swedish involvement.
+Most conflict was Tornedalian-Tornedalian or Sámi-Sámi, and land disputes between the groups were uncommon.

-Charles IX would impose strict regulations on when, where and how the birkarls could trade and travel in general in Lappmarken.
-In the end the situation would become untenable and by 1620 the birkarls had ceased to exist as an entity.
-Despite their previously privileged status in Tornedalian society very few birkarls would become burghers, instead remaining as part of the peasantry.
-Simultaneously the turn of the 17th century would see the Church establish itself in Meänmaa; the later 1500s had shown the failure of the Swedish church in the Meänmaa and in 1606 the church administration in the area was reformed.
+Charles IX imposed strict regulations on when, where and how the birkarls could trade and travel in general in Lappmarken.
+In the end the situation became untenable, and by 1620 the birkarls had ceased to exist as an entity.
+Despite their previous privileged status in Tornedalian society, very few birkarls became burghers, instead remaining as part of the peasantry.
+Simultaneously at the turn of the 17th century the Church of Sweden established itself in Torne Valley; the later 1500s had shown the failure of the Swedish church in the Torne Valley and in 1606 the church administration in the area was reformed.
 It is from this period which the last known pagan burials are known and Christianity is established clearly as the dominant religion.